Community Stacks#

 Finally, if you’d like to add a link to your project to this documentation site, please do the following:

-1. Clone the jupyter/docker-stacks GitHub repository.
+1. Fork the jupyter/docker-stacks GitHub repository.

-3. Add a table entry with a link to your project, a binder link and a short description of what your Docker image contains.
+3. Add a table entry with a link to your project, a binder link, and a short description of what your Docker image contains.

 4. Submit a pull request(PR) with your changes.
 Maintainers will respond and work with you to address any formatting or content issues.